intel/llvm/clang/docs/LanguageExtensions.rst

 prepends an optional value if provided by ``-fsycl-unique-prefix`` on the command line, which the driver will do for SYCL invocations.

-This builtin should produce demangle-able strings, except when the parameter has internal linkage.
+This builtin produces a string that can be demangled, except when its argument has internal linkage.

 **Syntax**:

 .. code-block:: c++

-  // Marks a type as the name of a sycl kernel. constexpr bool  __builtin_sycl_unique_stable_id( expr );
+  // Computes a unique stable name for a given variable. constexpr bool  __builtin_sycl_unique_stable_id( expr );

 ``__builtin_sycl_mark_kernel_name``